Japan-Britain Contemporary Theatre Exchange

 ‘Walking, Standing, Seeing – perspectives on live art and contemporary dance from Britain and Japan’

-with Nigel Stewart (Senior Lecturer, Lancaster University), Takuya Takemoto (performance artist, dancer and choreographer), Yurika Kuremiya (independent dance researcher, dramaturg and curator), Beri Juraic (PhD Candidate, Lancaster University), Dr Karen Jürs-Munby (Senior Lecturer, Lancaster University)
+with Nigel Stewart (Senior Lecturer, Lancaster University), Louise Ann Wilson (performance maker and scenographer), Takuya Takemoto (performance artist, dancer and choreographer), Yurika Kuremiya (independent dance researcher, dramaturg and curator), Beri Juraic (PhD Candidate, Lancaster University), Dr Karen Jürs-Munby (Senior Lecturer, Lancaster University)

 Thursday, 14 November 2024